 we suffer mass hidden unemployment

-This most recent BLS data on employment showed a large gain in October -- 281,000 new jobs, a rebound after Hurricanes Irma and Harold reduced job creation in September.
+This most recent BLS data on employment showed a gain of 228,000 new jobs In November.
 The official unemployment rate is down to 4.1% -- a rate that economists consider "full employment".
 Yet this is not the full picture.

 People who are not “actively looking for work” are not counted as unemployed.
 We still have a large backlog of people who aren't counted because they've given up.
-This is reflected in the labor force participation rate which actually decreased by 0.4 percentage point to 62.7 percent in October.
-(This number has hardly changed in the past 12 months.)
+This is reflected in the labor force participation rate which was at 62.7 percent in November.
+(This number has hardly changed in the past 12 months and is the lowest in decades.)
 All of this underscores the need for policies that promote new job creation.

 At least 150,000 new jobs per month are needed just to accomodate new entrants to the job market (mostly young people graduating from school).
 And the further bad news is that the U.S. labor force participation rate, the percent of the working age population that is actually working is among the lowest labor force participation rates in decades.
 This important number is a bad sign for a nation that needs greater job creation.

 There are actually more than 60 million adult Americans who are not working.
 Many of them are happily retired or caring for their familes.
 But many millions are unable to find work, discouraged and have given up.
 Many of them have been pushed out or defined out of the labor pool — seniors and young retirees, minorities, immigrants, the disabled, many of the young, and those who are ill-equipped to compete in today’s job environment.